pride7754/pythonFlask/README.md

 # pythonFlask
-this repo will contain all programs with flask
+this repo will contain all programs with flask.
+New changes are added here.